A guide to non-standard files outside the standard Foreign and Commonwealth Office corporate file plan.

 Release of the non-standard records

-We have divided the non-standard material into four categories as a first step towards planning the release of these records: High, Medium and Low priority categories and a separate category for the Hong Kong records.
+We have divided the non-standard material into four categories as a first step in order to plan the release of these records: High, Medium and Low priority categories and a separate category for the Hong Kong records.
 For the time being, we have created this separate category for Hong Kong government records because we need to do further assessment of the content of these records, partly because of their volume and partly because so many are held on microform.

 Our prioritisation has taken into account feedback from a wide variety of sources and interested parties with whom we continue to work closely as we develop our release plans.

 We have not yet estimated how long it would take to prepare the Hong Kong records for release.
 There are large volumes of microform (microfilm and microfiche) in this record series which will need to be digitised.
-We are considering how we process these microform records.
+We have now procured a scanner to digitise the Hong Kong records on microfiche and a proof of concept project is under way.

 The first high priority non-standard record series have now been released to the public at TNA.
 The table below shows the records available at TNA, those transferred awaiting release and those in the final stages of preparation for transfer.